amibeuret/fast.github.io/index.md

 ## Configuration files

 Input can be passed to the environment in a .yaml configuration file.
 There is a default config file that is always loaded into the environment to initialize all the parameters.
 This file should not be modified, as any discrepancies can cause the file to not be loaded, resulting in the environment crashing.
 To modify any of the values, pass them on through a custom configuration file.
 The custom config file will overwrite the default values.
-Here is the default configuration file with the default values for all parameters:
+Here is the default configuration file for *ImageCentering* with the default values for all parameters:

     #tasks
     ImageCentering:
       name: ic
       rewardWeights:
-        progressBarWeight: 0.2
+        progressBar: 0.2
-        taskCompletedWeight: 100.0
+        taskCompleted: 100.0
         leftDomeWeight: -1000.0
         timeStepPenalty: 0.0
         maxVelocityPenalty: 0.1
-        distRewardWeight: 0.01
+        distReward: 0.01
-        angleRewardWeight: 0.001
+        angleReward: 0.001
-        visRewardWeight: 0.01
+        visReward: 0.01
-      timeScale: 1
+      timeScale: 20
       recordDemo: false
       maxStep: 10000
-    Periscoping:
-      name: pe
-      rewardWeights:
-        progressBarWeight: 1.0
-        taskCompletedWeight: 100.0
-        leftDomeWeight: -5000.0
-        timeStepPenalty: 0.0
-        maxVelocityPenalty: 0.1
-        distRewardWeight: 0.001
-        angleRewardWeight: 0.001
-        raysRewardWeight: 0.01
-      timeScale: 1
+      actionSpaceForce: true
+      newStateSpec: false
+      stackSize: 4
+      goalConditioning: true
+      useCameraRotation: true
-      recordDemo: false
+      rotateTarget: false
-      maxStep: 10000

     #companion
     firstNPos: 6